stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-release-a-helm-chart.md

 1. Your helm charts need to be in the `/charts/<chart-name` directory of your repository
 2. GitHub pages need to be activated for your repository and point to a 'gh-pages' branch.
 Your GitHub organization admins can activate that for you
+3. The gh-pages branch needs to exist on the remote repository on GitHub

 ### Adding the chart release GitHub workflow